Age Calculator guide

 1. Enter the birth date in the first date field.

-2. Enter the date you want to calculate age on in the second field.
+2. Enter the as-of date in the second field.
+Use today only when you really mean today.

-3. Use a future as-of date when you need age on a deadline, birthday, or event date.
+3. Use a future as-of date for a school cutoff, sports age group, birthday, deadline, or event date.

 Best uses